-Co mmitt ees , Name Nomination Committee Compensation Committee Audit Committee Independent Director Supplementary Explanation of the Relationship with the Company Reasons for Appointment intellectual property, and has actively commented in important meetings such as those of the Board of Directors from a legal perspective.
+Co mmitte ees Name Nomination Committee Compensation Committee Audit Committee Independent Director Supplementary Explanation of the Relationship with the Company Reasons for Appointment He does not fall under any of these relationship categories. determined that there were no special conflicts of interest with general shareholders, we have reported him as an independent officer.
+Shiro Kuniya is an attorney specializing in corporate law, Shiro Kuniya 0 0 these relationship categories. international transactions and intellectual property, and has actively commented in important meetings such as those of the Board of Directors from a legal perspective.
 As a chairperson of the Compensation Committee, he provides leadership in the activities of the Compensation Committee, such as the determination of the compensation of directors and executive officers with broad horizons including a global perspective.
 We asked for him to be a nominee for outside director to continue reflecting his specialized knowledge and high level of perception in the supervision of management, particularly in the areas of "legal affairs and risk management" and "auditing."
 Attribute information on his eligibility as an independent director and outside director is as shown on the left, and as we determined that there were no special conflicts of interest with general shareholders, we have reported him as an independent officer.
-Nobuko Matsubara 0 0 Outside Director Nobuko Matsubara falls under the "h" relationship category with the Company because she had engaged in the execution of business at Japan Institute for Women's Empowerment & Diversity Management ("JIWE") until she assumed office as Honorary Chairman of JIWE in July 2012.
-Although the Group had transactions in relation to training on diversity with JIWE, the amount of payments by the Group to JIWE was less than ¥10 Nobuko Matsubara is a leader in promotion of participation by women who was involved in the formulation of the Equal Employment Opportunity Act for Men and Women as the first female vice-minister, and is also well versed in all labor matters.
-She actively comments on general management matters centered on diversity and the development of human resources in important meetings such as those of the Board of Directors.
-Furthermore, in the selection of nominees for
+Izumi Sato 0 0 Outside Director Izumi Sato falls under the "h" relationship category with the Company because she established Izumi Sato Law Office and has since engaged in the execution of its business operations.
+Said office is Izumi Sato is an attorney specializing in environmental issues, and also has abundant knowledge in areas such as environmental management and CSR.
+In addition to actively commenting in important